-Registration is NOW OPEN for our Spring 2023 Course!
+Registration is for our Fall 2023 Course is closed.

 Taught by a talented and knowledgeable mix of professionals in the field, you will learn about historic preservation, the NYC Landmark Law, and practical tips for brokers; the influence of Classical architecture on the stylistic development of townhouses, apartment buildings, and tenements; the evolution of regulatory reforms and zoning laws that shaped urban design and building types in the context of socio-economic, cultural, and political forces; and the realities of working with the Department of Buildings (DOB) and other NYC regulatory bodies today.

 Our acclaimed 22.5-hour course includes all recent legal requirements including Cultural Competency, Ethical Business Practices, Recent Legal Matters, Implicit Bias Awareness, Agency Law, and Principles of Fair Housing and Discrimination.

 This course is designed for real estate agents but is also open to the general public not seeking credits at a discounted rate.

 Brokers from Corcoran, Brown Harris Stevens, Douglas Elliman, Compass, CORE, Warburg, and more LOVE this Course:

 - “A wonderful experience and the best way to get your 22.5 hours!”